ThomasNgVn/Beijing-Housing-Prices-Analysing-and-Predicting/README.md

 Dataset is get from Kaggle Competition.

 In this project, I used Pandas to clean and wrangling data.
-Then, I built machine learning models by diffent algorithms such as Linear Regresstion, Decision Tree, SVM, Random Forest.
+Then, I built machine learning models by different algorithms such as Linear Regresstion, Decision Tree, SVM, Random Forest.
 Models are evaluated by RMSE metric.